King, Trump's Middle East Envoy Discuss Efforts To Reach Ceasefire In Gaza

 Date

-King Abdullah II, in a phone call on Tuesday with US President-elect Donald Trump's Special Envoy to the Middle East Steve Witkoff, discussed Gaza ceasefire efforts.
+AMMAN - his majesty King Abdullah, in a phone call on Tuesday with US President-elect Donald Trump's Special Envoy to the Middle East Steve Witkoff, discussed Gaza ceasefire efforts.

-According to a royal court statement, His Majesty stressed that the first and immediate step to reach comprehensive regional calm is to end the Israeli war on Gaza.
+His Majesty stressed that the first and immediate step to reach comprehensive regional calm is to end the Israeli war on Gaza, a Royal Court statement said.

 Discussions also highlighted the need to bolster the international humanitarian response in Gaza.